hexed-workshop/hexed-workshop.github.io/content/schedule.md

 # Schedule

+The HEXED Workshop will be held on **14 July 2024**.
 The following proposed schedule is tentative and may be adjusted based on the number of submissions and the availability of invited speakers.

 |                 |                                                 |
 |-----------------|-------------------------------------------------|